Samuel-Pe/trending-colors/README.md

 ```
 var params = { id: 23424819, count: 10 }
 ```
+To find the ID, you can use [this site](http://woeid.rosselliot.co.nz/lookup) for example.

+If you come across the "Cannot read property 'trends' of undefined" error, it's possible the location ID you tried is not associated to any trending topic.

 ## Credits ##
 This project has been developed by [Samuel Pélissier](https://twitter.com/sampelissier), with the welcomed help of [David Boulle](http://www.davidboulle.fr/).